PenAndPapers/vue-watchflix/src/components/elements/README.md

 ## Elements Components

-### Are reusable components thoughout the application and are registered globally.
+#### Are reusable components throughout the application and are registered globally.